Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Testing Lens Model Systematics

 Another factor that can influence the distance inference is biases introduced in the light curve fitting.
 Selection effects and inference priors in SN Ia light curve fitting can introduce systematic biases in distance modulus of order $ \sim 0.05 - 0.10$ mag.
 While we do not perform detailed simulations to correct for these biases in this work, we qualitatively assess their likely direction based on previous studies.
 For \textsc{SALT3-NIR} and \textsc{BayeSN}, a negative bias is expected, particularly at higher redshift or lower signal-to-noise, where selection effects favor intrinsically brighter SNe Ia, leading to underestimated distances \citet{Pantheon_2022, Hounsell_2018}.
 Nevertheless, given that the cosmologies used in this comparison were derived using the same SED models applied to large samples of Type Ia supernovae from DES5Y and the Pantheon analysis, we should expect that the Type Ia SN H0pe would be consistent with the same fiducial cosmologies if the lens models describe the system accurately.

-Figure \ref{fig:Lens_slopes} shows the magnification of each SN image as a function of the local radial slope of the potential at the SN image locations for each lens model defined as:
+{Figure \ref{fig:Lens_slopes} shows the magnification of each SN image as a function of the local radial logarithmic slope ($\gamma$) of the projected lensing potential ($\psi$) at the SN image locations for each lens model.
+The radial log slope is calculated as:}

 The figure also shows the weighted and unweighted linear fits of the magnification as a function of the radial log slope, with Pearson $r = -0.230$ (weighted) and $r = -0.321$ (unweighted).
 Weights used for the fit were the inverse square of the magnification errors reported for each model.
 Based on the negative correlation above, we can speculate that the true slope of the potential may be steeper than the one from current lens models.